 I feel like there is this big secret in the art world.
 It’s about how things work and how to be successful.
 Everyone but me seems to know what it is.

-And, still, the cogs and sprockets (Jetsons, anyone?) that run the art world machine are a mystery to most.
+And, still, the way the art world machine runs is a mystery to most.

 Let’s consider all of the personalities that are part of the drama.
 You’ve got your artists, gallerists, and collectors.
 You have critics, curators, and consultants.

 Not part of the gallery scene?
 You’re looking at festival organizers, licensing companies and agents, portrait brokers, and art consultants.
 Not to mention the people in organizations that oversee public art projects and residencies.